zxiiro/zxiiro.github.io/docs/index.rst

    :align: right
    :height: 200px

-Thanh Ha is a Release Manager at the Linux Foundation (LF).
-His focus is Release Engineering for the OpenDaylight project.
-Since 2016 he is a member of OpenDaylight's Technical Steering Committee (TSC) where he provides release engineering expertise to the project.
-His area of focus is in build automation and tooling to support LF's Continuous Integration (CI) platform.
+Thanh Ha is a DevOps Engineer at the Lumina Networks.
+Since 2014 he has participated in the OpenDaylight project providing release engineering expertise to the project.
+His area of focus is in build automation and tooling to support OpenDaylight's Continuous Integration (CI) platform.

 He received his Bachelor of Information Technology - Network Technology degree from Carleton University & Algonquin College in 2009 with distinction.

 Outside of work he enjoys hiking in Gatineau park and rollerblading around the city.

-He is currently working on improving cross project tooling and documentation for LF projects.

 You can reach him via the following locations: